 #6 Hotels nearby

 Due to the persistent aircraft noise on the Kanoni Peninsula, we cannot recommend hotels or apartments in the immediate vicinity of Vlacherna Monastery.
-We advise you to stay directly in Corfu Town and from there take a day trip to Vlacherna Monastery and to the Mouse Island.
+We advise you to stay directly in Corfu Town and from there take a day trip to Vlacherna Monastery and to Mouse Island.

 → You can find more articles and numerous travel tips for the island of Corfu here: